Stamp Duty for Foreign Purchases - South Australia - 26 June 2017

-This is a complicated area and much will often depend on whether pensionsers are living in a country with which Australia has a social security treaty - the best source of advice is Centrelink's International department in Tasmania.
+This is a complicated area and much will often depend on whether pensioners are living in a country with which Australia has a social security treaty - the best source of advice is Centrelink's International Department in Tasmania.

 Tax Exemption Discontinued for Government Employees

 In 2009, the Labor government severely restricted the operation of section 23AG which provided a tax exemption in relation to overseas employment where it is was for a period of 90 days or more - but left the exemption in place for a range of government and aid workers.
 The Budget has now removed that exemption for government employees who earn income while delivering Official Development Assistance overseas for more than 90 continuous days, but left it in place for Australian Defence Force and Australian Federal Police personnel and individuals delivering Official Development Assistance for a charity or private sector contracting firm.

 The Government will change the tax residency rules from 1 July 2016 to treat most people who are temporarily in Australia on working holiday visas as non-residents for tax purposes, regardless of how long they stay in Australia.
 This means they will be taxed at 32.5 per cent from their first dollar of income and will not have access to a tax-free allowance.